AlexsLemonade/reproducible-research/instructor_notes/openscpca/01_openscpca-setup.md

 8. Finally, close both windows and _Stop the computer_.
     - This emphasizes that it's helpful to stop their instances when they're not using it for the sake of preserving their monthly budget.
-    - But note also that after a period of low CPU usage, it will shut off automatically
+    - But note also that after a period of low CPU usage as specified when the instance was created, it will shut off automatically